Wb-az/sql-for-data-analysis-udacity/README.md

 **Notes**
 - Most of the queries are executed using the Parch & Posey database (toy datasets).
 - The course comprised eight lessons and was completed in 2023.
-The database schema and the EDR are shown below:
+The database schema and the ERD are shown below:
 ![](parch_erd.pgerd.png)

 ## Query Contents